-Mikael Johani, translator and co-organiser of Jakarta’s Paviliun Puisi, looks at how Zoom events have created new opportunities for self-expression and connection beyond PavPu’s usual venue, beyond Jakarta, and even with international partners.
+Mikael Johani, poet and co-organiser of Jakarta’s Paviliun Puisi, looks at how Zoom events have created new opportunities for self-expression and connection beyond PavPu’s usual venue, beyond Jakarta, and even with international partners.

 Commissioned for the International Literature Showcase.

 Greeting regulars and strangers walking through a big red door.
 Young poets and curious walk-ins skulling strong supersweet medicinal red wine (ABV: 19%) from glass jugs.
 Some water down the sweetness with ice cold pilsener.
 A girl poet cleaning and rubbing a chicken carcass with spices on a tiny stage as she reads a long poem about the woman body, to a DIY remix of the Blade Runner 2049 soundtrack.
 She pulls the innards out and tosses them to the floor.
 The music stops.
 The poem ends.
 The girl poet pulls a pre-prepared BBQ chicken from under the table.
 She yanks the drumsticks and the wings off the chicken, rips aparts the breasts, detaches the neck, the head, and hands out the pieces to the audience.
 Those who’ve been watching her performance, and those who haven’t.
 Too busy drinking.
 All of them now munch solemnly on the woman body.